Home/Blog/Lifestyle/Food & Nutrition/Canola Oil: Uses, Benefits, and Side Effects

 Is canola oil healthy or not?

-Canola oil is generally considered healthy due to its low saturated fat content and high levels of unsaturated fats, but its health benefits are debated.
+Canola oil is generally considered healthy due to its low saturated fat and high unsaturated fat profile, which may support heart health [1].
+However, its health benefits are subject to debate, primarily concerning its processing and omega-6 to omega-3 ratio.

 What are the side effects of using canola oil?